ericgor56/Elk-Stack-Project-1/README.md

 ## Technologies in use

-This project is based in the Azure Virtual Network
+This project is based in the Azure Virtual Network.

 The following has already been done to my network
 * 3 virtual machines
   * Jump box VM acting as a gateway to ssh from my ip to the virtual network